-People are likely to be loyal to your company if they feel they are involved and part of the community.
-Once you get commitment from your visitors to provide input and to be engaged, you can use this as the basis of a loyal relationship.
+People are more likely to be loyal to your company if they feel they are involved and part of the community.

-How to do this on a landing page?
+How can you do this on a landing page?
 Ask for feedback.
 Ask for opinions.
 Find out what your visitor’s pain points and needs are, or engage them with a free useful tool, like an interactive calculator.

 Psychology Concept #33: Primacy Effect

-What this means: put the most important content at the top of a list, the second most important at the bottom of the list, and the least important in the middle.
+In any case, this means that if you’re making a list on your landing page, put the most important content at the top, the second most important at the bottom of the list, and the least important stuff in the middle.